 - 21 black steel 1 5/8 4ft finished height fence posts

-- 21 cap inserts for posts
+- 21 caps for posts (installed on posts already)

 - 21 no-dig ground sleeves for posts

 - 21 locking set screws installed in sleeves (makes posts removable or permanent - patent pending)

 - 1 4ft x 330ft roll of Critterfence 700 GRB black poly fence mesh

 - 3 2ft x 100ft rolls of Critterfence Steel Grid black PVC coated steel chew barrier fencing (selected above)

 - 1 large driving anvil for post sleeves per order (if multiple kits ordered, only one anvil is shipped)

 - 3 10 inch 120lb breaking strength black fence ties 100pk

 - 3 12" kinked galvanized ground stakes 30pk